Incel: Portrayals in fiction

 Two episodes of the American crime drama Law & Order: Special Victims Unit are based on incels.
-In season 16, the episode "Holden's Manifesto" is based on Elliot Rodger and the 2014 Isla Vista killings.
-In season 20, the episode "Revenge" features a group of incels who attack the targets of each other's obsession to exact revenge while creating alibis for one another, the plotline which in itself is inspired by a 1950s novel Strangers On A Train.
+In season 16, the episode "Holden's Manifesto" (2014) is based on Elliot Rodger and the 2014 Isla Vista killings.
+In season 20, the episode "Revenge" (2018) features a group of incels who attack the targets of each other's obsession to exact revenge while creating alibis for one another, the plotline which in itself is inspired by a 1950s novel, Strangers on a Train.
+An episode of the American medical series Chicago Med also focused on an incel patient who is injured in a drive-by shooting targeting hospital staff.

 Fair Warning, a 2020 thriller novel by Michael Connelly, features a company that buys genetic test data on women genetically identified as vulnerable to sex addiction.
 The company sells their names and addresses to incels, one of whom is a serial killer.